MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/control-runbook-activities.md

 4. Select **Finish**.

     Every time the runbook is started, it checks the schedule to verify that it is allowed to run.
-If it is not allowed to run, it stops and does not restart until the next time it is started.
+If it isn't allowed to run, it stops and does not restart until the next time it is started.

 ### To remove a schedule from a runbook